 Statistics: United States

-- An estimated 1.1 million people in the United States are living with HIV, and about 14% of those don’t know they are infected.
+- Nearly 1.2 million people in the United States are living with HIV, and about 14% of those don’t know they are infected.

 - Of the U.S. population living with HIV, just over half are virally suppressed.